thsmale/490/README.md

 - Interpolating data missing data based on data from nearby stations
 - Better error feedback to user.

-# Can someone else work on this project?
-Yes!

 # Public Display/dissemination
 You will need a NOAA token to run the application locally (fast and easy) which one can get [here](https://www.ncdc.noaa.gov/cdo-web/token).
 To deploy it one will need a Google cloud token to use the google API and a shiny account.